amalkp814/viapp/README.md

 - `press_to_toggle` Recording will stop when the keyboard shortcut is pressed again.
 Recording will not start until the keyboard shortcut is pressed again.
 - `hold_to_record` Recording will continue until the keyboard shortcut is released.
 Recording will not start until the keyboard shortcut is held down again.

 You can change the keyboard shortcut (`activation_key`) and recording mode in the [Configuration Options](#configuration-options).
 While recording and transcribing, a small status window is displayed that shows the current stage of the process (but this can be turned off).
 Once the transcription is complete, the transcribed text will be automatically written to the active window.

 The transcription can either be done locally through the [faster-whisper Python package](https://github.com/SYSTRAN/faster-whisper/) or through a request to [OpenAI's API](https://platform.openai.com/docs/guides/speech-to-text).
 By default, the app will use a local model, but you can change this in the [Configuration Options](#configuration-options).
 If you choose to use the API, you will need to either provide your OpenAI API key or change the base URL endpoint.

 **Fun fact:** Almost the entirety of the initial release of the project was pair-programmed with [ChatGPT-4](https://openai.com/product/gpt-4) and [GitHub Copilot](https://github.com/features/copilot) using VS Code.
 Practically every line, including most of this README, was written by AI.
-After the initial prototype was finished, WhisperWriter was used to write a lot of the prompts as well!
+After the initial prototype was finished, viapp was used to write a lot of the prompts as well!

 ## Getting Started